 Don't worry!
-If you filled out the form on our Adopt Now page, we received it.
+If you filled out the form on our application page, we received it.
 You will receive an email letting you know when we start to process it, and after that it should be a couple of business days depending on how quickly we can get in touch with your references.

 How can I be sure my application will be approved?

 While there is no way to guarantee an approval, there are a few things you can do to help it along.
 The most important of these is to make sure that you provide a good vet reference if you have current pets, or have within the past two years.
 The vet should know you and have record of your pets' vaccinations and sterilizations.
 If you recently moved, let us know in your application, provide the information for the vet at your old home who knows you, and let us know what your plan is for your new pet's veterinary care.
 The other most important part is your personal references.
 Make sure your contact information is up to date and that your references know to expect our call.
 Your references should not be related to you or employed by you.
 This is especially important if you don't have a vet reference because you haven't had pets in a while. *Note: If you are under 25, please include the number of a parent or other trusted adult over 25 who knows you well.
 This person will be required to cosign your adoption agreement, ensuring that your new pet is cared for in the event of a big vet bill or unexpected move.*

 What if there is more than one application for the pet I want?

 In the case of more than one application (this is especially common with popular breeds and young puppies), we process and approve the applications in the order they are received.
 If you are approved and we don't hear from you with other applicants waiting in line, we reserve the right to move on.